firefart/rt-docker/Readme.md

 The following configuration files need to be present before starting:

 - `RT_SiteConfig.pm` : RTs main configuration file.
 This needs to be present in the root of the dir.
 See `RT_SiteConfig.pm.example` for an example configration and the needed paths and settings for this configuration.
+For a full config reference have a look at the [official documentation](https://docs.bestpractical.com/rt/latest/RT_Config.html).
 - `Caddyfile`: The webserver config.
-See `Caddyfile.example` for an example.
+See `Caddyfile.example` for an example and the [official Caddy doc](https://caddyserver.com/docs/caddyfile) for a reference.
 - `./msmtp/msmtp.conf` : config for msmtp (outgoing email).
 See `msmtp.conf.example` for an example.
 The `./msmtp` folder is also mounted to `/msmtp/` in the container so you can load certificates from the config file.
+[MSMTP Configuration Guide](https://marlam.de/msmtp/msmtp.html)
 - `crontab` : Crontab file that will be run as the RT user.
 See contab.example for an example.
 Crontab output will be sent to the MAILTO address (it uses the msmtp config).
+You can use [crontab guru](https://crontab.guru/) for help with the format.
 - `./getmail/getmailrc`: This file configures your E-Mail fetching.
 See `getmailrc.example` for an example. `getmail` configuration docs are available under [https://getmail6.org/configuration.html](https://getmail6.org/configuration.html).
-The configuration options for `rt-mailgate` which is used to store the emails in request tracker can be viewed under [https://docs.bestpractical.com/rt/5.0.7/rt-mailgate.html](https://docs.bestpractical.com/rt/5.0.7/rt-mailgate.html).
+The configuration options for `rt-mailgate` which is used to store the emails in request tracker can be viewed under [https://docs.bestpractical.com/rt/latest/rt-mailgate.html](https://docs.bestpractical.com/rt/latest/rt-mailgate.html).

 Additional configs: